Kendal Northern Ohio

 How does Kendal Northern Ohio spend its money?

 Kendal Northern Ohio directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Kendal Northern Ohio tax-deductible?